-The island's varied history brought with it seafarers, explorers, and traders, and it became a major centre for the slave industry.
+The island's varied history features seafarers, explorers, and traders, and it became a major centre for the slave industry.
 Its heyday was during the 19th century, when the island became the world's leading producer of cloves.
 Its plantations still produce more than 50 different spices and fruit, and guided spice tours are a Zanzibar speciality.

-Arabic architecture, numerous mosques, and an old fort, as well as a bathhouse, cool interior courtyards, and lively markets are the remaining influences of the Persians and Omani Arabs who established themselves once as the ruling power here.
+Arabic architecture, numerous mosques, and an old fort, as well as a bathhouse, cool interior courtyards, and lively markets are the remaining influences of the Persians and Omani Arabs who once established themselves as the ruling powers here.

-For centuries, Zanzibar has enticed those in search of business; today it remains an irresistible attraction for those seeking a heavenly beach holiday or an exploration into its exotic heritage - or a bit of both.
+For centuries, Zanzibar has enticed those in search of business; today it remains an irresistible attraction for those seeking a heavenly beach holiday or an exploration into its exotic heritage.

 Home to a wealth of Zanzibar's memorabilia, the Peace Memorial Museum is a great place to discover the intriguing history and culture of the islands.
-With exhibits including traditional carvings and local wildlife displays covering reptiles and birds, visitors can also view relics from the age of the Sultans and early explorers such as Chinese porcelain, an old palm oil-powered bicycle lamp, and David Livingstone's medical chest.
+With exhibits that include traditional carvings and local wildlife displays covering reptiles and birds, visitors can also view relics from the age of the Sultans and early explorers such as Chinese porcelain, an old palm oil-powered bicycle lamp, and David Livingstone's medical chest.
 Built as a peace memorial by British architect J.H.
 Sinclair, the beautiful spherical design of the museum acknowledges Zanzibar's Arab influence and is reminiscent of the eastern architecture of Istanbul and India.
-Look out for the cumbersome land tortoises that inhabit the Museum's lush garden.
-Those looking for a touch of education on their tropical beach holiday should find a visit to this museum informative.
+Visitors should look out for the cumbersome land tortoises that inhabit the Museum's lush garden.

 The colossal Anglican Cathedral in Stone Town is located on the grounds of the island's largest former slave market.
 The cathedral's altar stands on the exact location of the former whipping post, a tree where slaves were brutalised to show their strength and resilience to potential slave owners.
 Building began in 1873 to commemorate the end of the slave trade and was conducted by Edward Steere, third bishop of Zanzibar and a fervent abolitionist.
 The cathedral has a combination of Gothic and Arabic styles and is noted for its Basilica shape and barrel vault roof, which the populace believed would never hold.
-Taking ten years to build, Edward Steere died of a heart attack during construction and was buried behind the altar.
-Look out for the stark memorial outside the cathedral, a sculpture of a slave family bound round the neck by a chain.
+Edward Steere died of a heart attack during construction and was buried behind the altar.

 The first building in Zanzibar to have electricity and the first building in East Africa to have an elevator, Beit el-Ajaib (which translates into the House of Wonders) was the former ceremonial palace of Sultan Barghash and was built in 1883 on the site of the 16th-century Queen Fatuma's residence.
-A striking white building, the House of Wonders has housed many influential tenants, used by the British as their local offices and as the headquarters of Tanzania's political party CCM.
+A striking white building, the House of Wonders has housed many influential tenants, such as the British, who used it as their local offices, and Tanzania's political party CCM, who used it as their headquarters.
 While the building is now in disrepair and not open to the public, one can still admire the architecture.
 The multiple verandas, Arabic arches, heavy wooden door, and embossed cannons are all a fascinating.

 The largest conservation area in Zanzibar and the only remaining natural mangrove forest on the island, the Jozani Chwaka Bay Conservation Area is renowned for its hairy ape residents, the Red Colobus Monkeys.
-Endemic to Zanzibar, these entertaining creatures attract visitors from far and wide.
-The species is highly endangered, now numbering only about 1,500.
+Endemic to Zanzibar, these entertaining, highly endangered creatures attract visitors from far and wide.
 Due to large-scale cultivation, firewood collection, harvesting building materials and charcoal and lime making, Zanzibar's forests have been largely depleted, making the Jozani Chwaka Bay conservation area a significant natural landscape and well worth protecting.
 Nature lovers can walk through the 100 different towering tree species and marvel at the rich variety of birds and other small wildlife that inhabits the cool woodland area.
 Exploring the mangrove forest is a refreshing break from the sunny beaches.

-If you are looking for a place to escape the bustle of Stone Town for a few hours, head north to the peaceful Maruhubi and Mtoni Palace ruins.
+If visitors are looking for a place to escape the bustle of Stone Town for a few hours, they should head north to the peaceful Maruhubi and Mtoni Palace ruins.
 Sultan Said bin Sultan first built Mtoni between 1828 and 1834 after he left Muscat and made Zanzibar his throne.
 It was also the childhood home of Princess Salme.
 The decadent Maruhubi Palace was built later in the 1880s by Sultan Barghash as a harem for his 99 concubines and wife.
 The structure was mainly wooden and one of the most beautiful of its time, but was gutted by a fire in 1889 and left in ruins.
 The rolling lawns, bathhouses, and water lily ponds are reminiscent of the affluent lives enjoyed by the palace residents over a century ago.
-To view a well-preserved Hammam from the 1850s continue north to the Kidichi Persian Baths, constructed by Sultan Seyyid Said for his Persian wife.
-Local buses stop near the palace ruins and there is no cover charge to explore, unless there is an event underway.
-The site is used for concerts and lectures and travellers should find out if anything interesting is happening during their stay in the area.
+To view a well-preserved Hammam from the 1800s, travellers should continue north to the Kidichi Persian Baths, constructed by Sultan Seyyid Said for his Persian wife.

 An architectural symbol of Zanzibar's diverse cultures and histories, the elaborate Old Dispensary was so named because it once housed a pharmacy, dispensary, and doctor.
 An affluent Ismaili Indian merchant, Tharia Topan, who financed the building project, laid the first brick 1887 and the building was completed in 1894.
-One of the most decorative buildings of the time, the Old Dispensary is adorned with ornate carved balconies, stuccowork, and stained glass windows.
-Restored in the early 1990s, it had a small museum which displayed old photographs of Stone Town's waterfront, but the upper floors are now mostly empty.
-For a stunning view of the harbour, visit the upper veranda, which is open for visitors.
-There are also some curio shops on the ground floor.
-The Old Dispensary is a beautiful building and worth passing by and photographing at the very least.
+One of the most decorative buildings of the time, the Old Dispensary is adorned with ornate carved balconies, stuccowork, and stained-glass windows.
+Restored in the early 1990s, it had a small museum that displayed old photographs of Stone Town's waterfront, though the upper floors are now mostly empty.
+For a stunning view of the harbour, travellers should visit the upper veranda, which is open for visitors.

 Mafia Island, along with Pemba and Zanzibar, form the famous Spice Islands off the coast of Tanzania.
 While the name conjures images of shady criminals and glamorous heists, the real riches of Mafia Island lie underwater in its magnificent coral reef system.
 Mafia Island is a top diving destination for those in the know.
 Limited accommodation means it's a great place to hide from the tourist crowds on Zanzibar, and provides additional opportunities for fishing and swimming with whale sharks.
 There are also land-based activities, including trips to the bustling village on tiny Chole Island and the ruined one on Juani Island.

-The small and unspoilt Tanzanian island of Pemba is becoming a popular alternative for visitors seeking a quieter and less developed alternative to Zanzibar, located approximately 31 miles (50km) to the north.
+Located approximately 31 miles (50km) to the north, the small and unspoilt Tanzanian island of Pemba is becoming a popular alternative for visitors seeking a quieter and less developed alternative to Zanzibar.
 Pemba is known as the 'Green Island' in Arabic and is one of several islands that make up the Zanzibar Archipelago.
 The island trio consisting of Pemba, Zanzibar, and Mafia is traditionally referred to as the Spice Islands.
 This undulating, fertile island hosts a number of small and large scale farming enterprises.
 This backdrop of cultivated countryside makes for some interesting and fragrant sightseeing.
 Pemba offers some great dive sites with abundant marine life, untouched corals, and dizzying vertical drop-offs.
-The towns of Chake-Chake (the capital), Mkoani, and Wete have some interesting cultural and archaeological attractions influenced by the local Arab and Waswahili peoples; the island is recognised as a national centre for traditional medicine and witchcraft.
-There are also bullfighting events to watch, a throw-back of the island's 16th century Portuguese colonisation.
-Getting to Pemba Island isn't too much of a problem - there are regular domestic flights from Zanzibar and Dar es Salaam to Pemba Airport (also referred to as Wawi or Karume Airport), located 4 miles (7km) from Chake-Chake on the east coast of the island.
-There are also ferries to Pemba from Zanzibar.
+The towns of Chake-Chake (the capital), Mkoani, and Wete have some interesting cultural and archaeological attractions influenced by the local Arab and Waswahili peoples.

-Zanzibar is warm throughout the year.
-The heat at the coastal resorts on the north and east coast is tempered by sea breezes.
-Stone Town and the centre of Zanzibar Island have showers throughout the year.
-There are heavy showers throughout the island in April and May when most tourists avoid the island and hotels close.
-Temperatures consistently average between 72°F (22°C) and 92°F (33°C) throughout the year.
+Zanzibar is warm throughout the year, though the heat at the coastal resorts on the north and east coasts is tempered by sea breezes.
+Stone Town and the centre of Zanzibar Island have showers throughout the year, and there are heavy showers throughout the island in April and May, when most tourists avoid the island, and hotels close.
+Temperatures average between 72F (22C) and 92F (33C) throughout the year.